joedf/LibCon.ahk/LibCon_docs.md

 Description: Runs StartConsole() if the script was launched run from "Explorer.exe" or
              if the script is not compiled, otherwise it will use AttachConsole on its parent process.
+     Notice: This is the usual and recommended way to start a console.
       Input: None
      Output: Success is Non-Zero, Failure is Zero
 ```